During his SiriusXM show on Monday, Stern, a former AGT judge, accused Cowell of having “orchestrated” Union’s departure from the show.

 “While we have taken steps to investigate this matter, we have nothing to report now.”

-On Sunday, a joint statement was released from NBC, production company Freemantle and Cowell’s entertainment company Syco regarding Union.
+On Sunday, a joint statement was released from NBC, FremantleMedia, which produces the show, and Cowell’s entertainment company Syco regarding Union.

 “We remain committed to ensuring a respectful workplace for all employees and take very seriously any questions about workplace culture,” the groups’ statement read.